 Working with everyone in open friendship, yet honouring peoples’ differences.

-Delivering everything from the Bible, and learning to obey the voice of the Spirit.
+Faithful in teaching the Word of God and learning to obey the voice of the Holy Spirit.

 Our volunteers are key to everything we do.
 Over 170 volunteers helped us deliver our annual conference this year and we are always on the lookout for more.